Quantum corrections to symmetron fifth-force profiles: Conclusions

 We propose several directions for future work.
-For instance, our method can likely produce estimates of quantum corrections for symmetron-like models, such as the complex symmetron \cite{universe11050158} or generalised symmetron \cite{astronomy2020009}.
-Furthermore, it has been shown that one can get around some experimental constraints by choosing models in which screening arises at the one-loop level \cite{PhysRevLett.117.211102}, provided the background field is constant.
-The methods developed in this paper would allow us to revisit this result for nontrivial backgrounds.
+First, the size of the one-loop corrections suggests that higher-order corrections may still have measurable contributions.
+To help with this endeavour, by use of the Schwinger-Keldysh closed-time path formalism \cite{schwinger_brownian_1961, Keldysh:1964ud}, it may be possible to simplify the portion of our analysis concerned with deriving an expression for quantum-corrected observables and the quantum field, and perhaps even obtain its equation of motion, all without reference to the effective action.
+This may be presented in future work.
+Second, the method presented in this paper can likely produce estimates of quantum corrections for symmetron-like models, such as the complex symmetron \cite{universe11050158} or generalised symmetron \cite{astronomy2020009}.
+Third, it has been shown that one can get around some experimental constraints by choosing models in which screening arises at the one-loop level \cite{PhysRevLett.117.211102}, provided the background field is constant \cite{garbrecht_2015_b}.
+The methods developed in this paper would allow us to revisit this result and take into account the spatial variation of the field profile.
 In addition, a future investigation could consider the effect of quantum corrections for a broader range of observables, including shifts in frequency spectra \cite{KADING2025101788}, properties of white dwarfs (mass, radius, luminosity, etc.) \cite{universe11050158} and gravitational lensing \cite{astronomy2020009}.
-Finally, we hope that this or a similar analysis could be used to further explore the quantum nature of fifth force theories in general.
+Finally, we hope that this or a similar analysis could be used to further explore the quantum nature of fifth-force theories in general.